-This article outlines the recommended drive types and disk formats for storing your Native Instruments content.
+This article outlines the recommended drive types and disk formats for storing Native Instruments sound libraries.

 Network or NAS Drives

 The standard format is NTFS.
-To check the format of your disk(s):
+Follow these steps to check the format of your internal and external hard drives:

 - Choose "This PC" from the left menu pane.

-- Right-click on the hard drive you want to check and select "Properties" from the pop-up menu.
+- Right-click on the hard drive you want to check and select "Properties" from the menu.

-- The file system format will be specified near the top of the Properties window.
+- The file system format will be found near the top of the Properties window.